mthli/Ninja/Ninja/assets/ninja_introduction_en.md

 Ninja introduction
 ===

+__The author has to prepare for the final exam, so MAYBE pause updates__.

 Basically Ninja is a simple web browser like any others, but there are some different things you need to know:

 ### Custom home: